-Transmission by any non-VHT STA in the BSS of any MPDU and any associated acknowledgment of the BSS within either the primary channel or the secondary channel (if present) shall be complete before the start of the quiet interval.
-Transmission by any VHT STA in the BSS of any MPDU and any associated acknowledgment of the BSS shall be complete before the start of the quiet interval in the absence of a Quiet Channel element.
-If a Quiet Channel element prohibiting the use of the secondary 80 MHz channel is transmitted, transmission by any VHT STA in the BSS of any MPDU and any associated acknowledgment of the BSS that occupies the secondary 80 MHz channel shall be complete before the start of the quiet interval.
-If a Quiet Channel element with AP Quiet Mode field set to 0 is transmitted, transmission by any non-AP VHT STA in the BSS of any MPDU and any associated acknowledgment of the BSS to the AP shall be complete before the start of the quiet interval.
-If, before starting transmission of an MPDU, there is not enough time remaining to allow the transmission to complete before the quiet interval starts, the STA shall defer the transmission by selecting a random backoff time, using the present CW (without advancing to the next value in the series).
+- Transmission by any non-VHT STA in the BSS of any MPDU and any associated acknowledgment of the BSS within either the primary channel or the secondary channel (if present) shall be complete before the start of the quiet interval.

+- Transmission by any VHT STA in the BSS of any MPDU and any associated acknowledgment of the BSS shall be complete before the start of the quiet interval established by a Quiet element if a Quiet Channel element with the AP Quiet Mode equal to 0 was not sent or received with the Quiet element.

+— Transmission by any VHT STA in the BSS of any PPDUs that occupy the secondary 80 MHz channel or are directed to the AP, and any associated acknowledgment of the BSS, shall be complete before the start of the quiet interval established by a Quiet element if a Quiet Channel element with the AP Quiet Mode equal to 0 was sent or receivedwith the Quiet element.

+- Transmission by any VHT STA in the BSS of any PPDUs that occupy the secondary 80 MHz channel and any associated acknowledgment of the BSS shall be complete before the start of the quiet interval established by a Quiet Channel element with the AP Quiet Mode field in the Quiet Channel element equal to 1.

+If, before starting transmission of an MPDU, there is not enough time remaining for an exchange to complete, so that the first transmission in the exchange would be disallowed by the quieting rules, then the STA shall defer the transmission by selecting a random backoff time, using the present CW (without advancing to the next value in the series).
 The short retry counter and long retry counter for the MSDU or A-MSDU are not affected.

 B.4.23.1 VHT MAC features